Knowledge Distillation with Deep Supervision: Related Work

-\section{RELATED WORK}
+\section{Related Work}

-{\bf Knowledge distillation.} Knowledge distillation is proposed to distill knowledge from a large teacher model into a small student model, serving as an model compression technique \cite{Hinton2015Distilling,chen2020online}.
-Besides aligning final class predictions of the teacher and student models as the vanilla KD \cite{Hinton2015Distilling}, many variants utilize feature maps in the intermediate layers as the extra teacher knowledge for better knowledge transfer \cite{Romero2015FitNets,Zagoruyko2017Paying,tang2021Differentiable,Chen2021Cross,Ji2021Show,zhang2021confidence}.
-In contrast, we improve the vanilla KD technique by making shallow student layers also participate in learning the final teacher predictions.
+{\bf Knowledge distillation.} Knowledge distillation (KD) is proposed to distill knowledge from a large teacher model into a small student model, serving as a model compression technique \cite{Hinton2015Distilling,Ji2021Show, chen2020online,chen2022knowledge}.
+The vanilla KD \cite{Hinton2015Distilling} employs class predictions from the last fully-connected layer of the teacher as the teacher knowledge to force that of the student to match it.
+Besides class predictions, many subsequent works are devoted to exploring different useful teacher knowledge, such as features and relations.

+Feature distillation excavates the knowledge in the output of intermediate layers to supervise the training of the student \cite{Romero2015FitNets,Zagoruyko2017Paying,Ahn2019Variational,Tian2020ContrastiveRD,Liu2021ExploringIC,Chen2021Cross,lin2022knowledge}.
+For example, FitNet \cite{Romero2015FitNets} proposes to simply transfer feature maps between a selected teacher-student layer pair for better final performance.
+AT \cite{Zagoruyko2017Paying} develops attention maps derived from feature maps to transfer knowledge between all layer pairs in a one-to-one manner.
+Relation distillation constructs the relationship between different samples or layers for knowledge transfer \cite{Tung2019SimilarityPreservingKD,Yim2017AGF}.
+For example, SP \cite{Tung2019SimilarityPreservingKD} explores the similarity between attention maps of different samples and then utilizes it to guide the student.
+FSP \cite{Yim2017AGF} designs a matrix to represent the relationships between feature maps of two layers, and then minimizes the difference between the student's and teacher's matrices.
+In this paper, we improve the vanilla KD technique by just employing class predictions and feature maps as the teacher knowledge to supervise shallow layers of the student model.

-{\bf Deep supervision.} Deep supervision uses multiple auxiliary classifiers added to shallow layers to learn ground-truth labels for the model performance improvement \cite{Lee2015Depply,Szegedy2015Going}.
-This technique was later applied to self-distillation that use class predictions \cite{Sun2019Deeply,Zhang2019BYOT} and feature maps \cite{Zhang2019BYOT} of the last layer of a single model for its own shallow layers learning.
-Different from these works, we use teacher knowledge rather than self-knowledge or ground-truth labels as the learning target.
+{\bf Deep supervision.} Deep supervision (DS) was first proposed to effectively address the convergence issue and boost the classification performance by using multiple auxiliary classifiers in shallow layers to learn ground-truth labels \cite{Lee2015Depply,Szegedy2015Going}.
+The significant performance improvement brought by this technique has been observed in other applications, such as objection detection \cite{Lin2017FocalLF}, semantic segmentation \cite{Zhang2018ExFuseEF} and pose estimation \cite{Newell2016StackedHN}.
+This technique was later applied to self-distillation \cite{Sun2019Deeply,Zhang2019BYOT}, i.e. distilling knowledge within the network itself, and online knowledge distillation \cite{Li2020OnlineKD}, i.e., training an ensemble of students collaboratively and having them teach each other.
+Different from these works, we use teacher knowledge rather than self-knowledge, peer knowledge or ground-truth labels as the learning target.
 Extensive experiments show the superiority of our strategy.

-\section{THE PROPOSED METHOD}
+\section{The Proposed Method}

 Given an input image $x$ with the one-hot label $y\in \mathbb{R}^{K}$, the logit output of the teacher/student model is denoted as $z_{T}/z_{S}\in \mathbb{R}^{K}$.
 We attach auxiliary classifiers for the $1$-th to $(L-1)$-th of the total $L$ student layers, such that these shallow student layers can learn predictions from the teacher model.
 The overview of our proposed method is shown in Figure~\ref{fig:overview}.